felwal/felwal.github.io/content/projects/acorn-nocorn.md

 summary: Critical design involving acorns, basket, and squirrel
 team: [William Zhan]
 assignment: For the course _DH2400 Physical Interaction Design_.
 The assignment was to "focus on the conceptual meaning" of the design; to be "critical, reflective, speculative and/or provocative."
-role: I was responsible for coding and acorns, and except for the squirrel we worked on the rest together.
+role: Coding and acorns.
+Except for the squirrel we worked on the rest together.
 published: 2024-11-18
-modified: 2025-02-09
+modified: 2025-02-10
 started: 2024-02-19
 completed: 2024-03-01
 links: